uraway/react-social-sharebuttons/documents/react-github-button.md

 ```

 ## Required props
-You must declare a value for each of the following props:
+You must declare a value for each of the following props.

 Option|Description
 ------|-----